How do I apply for GSI?

 When do the trips take place?

 Typically we offer trips in January, May and June.
 Most trips are from Saturday-Saturday in a week.
+However in 2023, our trip will be held in March to correspond with many chapters' spring break.

 Can members with disabilities go on GSI trips?